Anready/duolingokvak/README.md

 Clone or download this repository as zip and go to the folder with it.
 Open cmd here

 Execute this command in cmd:
- - pip install flask flask_cors
+ - pip install flask flask_cors requests

 ## How to use: